chicagolandmesh/chicagolandmesh.org/README.md

 ### Submitting Build Guides

 We encourage users to submit their Meshtastic build guides as Markdown files.
 These guides should include detailed steps, configurations, and any necessary resources.
 To submit your build guide:

 - Create a new Markdown file in the `docs/guides/builds` directory.
 - Format your guide using Markdown syntax.
 - Include images or diagrams as needed into the `docs/assets/images` directory.
 - Ensure your guide is clear, concise, and informative.
 - Submit a pull request to have your guide featured on our website.

+## Development

+Use `make build` to build the static site into the `dist` directory and `make dev` to start up the development server in docker.

 ## License